hupe1980/cdkdx/packages/cdkdx/README.md

 - Tsc and jsii compiler support
 - Pre-configured linter with custom cdk eslint rules
 - Jest test runner setup
-- Bundles your lambdas with parcel builder
+- Bundles your lambda functions with parcel builder
+- Monorepo compatible

 :warning: This is experimental and subject to breaking changes.